ShubikB/Finance-Tracker-Backend/README.md

    ```sh
    npm start
    ```
-2. The server will be running at `http://localhost:3000`.
+2. The server will be running at `http://localhost:5000` by default .

 ## API Documentation